// Blog / team workflow

 Reviewers need a compact way to see what the agent thought it touched and what trust state surrounded that area.

-// review model
+// change review

 .knowledge can generate a PR-facing summary of trust, health, and repair state.